Friends and Benefits: Everything You Need to Know About Platonic Love

 When you’re in a romantic relationship, there’s usually a tendency, especially in the beginning, to try to impress the other person.
 You put on your makeup, do your hair, don the cutest outfits.
 You might defer to them about what to do on a date or feign enthusiasm for activities they enjoy.
 All of this is a little exhausting, to say the least.
 In a platonic relationship, you can just be you because the stakes just aren’t as high.
-And, in just being yourself, you will eventually feel so secure that you may not even be tempted to try to impress others.
 By using your platonic relationship as practice for showing off the real you, you could actually find more authentic connections with potential romantic partners as a result.

 Platonic love isn’t about setting your feelings aside and putting your friend’s feelings first.
 It’s not about putting up a facade.
 These friendships thrive on honesty and clear communication.
 While you never want to be so brutally honest that you come off as mean or thoughtless, not having to hold back your feelings can be a relief for many people.